mttstt/remote-control-shutters/README.md

 - [x] Implmented HTTPS domain using letscript
 - [ ] Use HTTPS for shutters
 - [x] Alpha test Google actions in order to avoid beging test message
-- [ ] Migrate blind programs from Raspberry to ESP8266
+- [x] Migrate blind programs from Raspberry to ESP8266
-- [ ] Migrate 8266 program to plugin EspEasy
+- [x] Migrate 8266 program to plugin EspEasy
-- [ ] Interrogate Inverter Aurora with ESp8266
+- [x] Interrogate Inverter Aurora with ESp8266

+### Powerline wifi extender AV500 Tplink Problem
+There are problems:
+- I upgraded the firmware
+- MQTT use TCP: some types of traffic are not being bridged by Powerline wifi